sph-mn/sph-db/readme.md

 * search with matcher functions in index keys
 * aliases for status bindings. status_require is a relatively long word to be written repeatedly

-# development
+# development on sph-db
-this section is for when you want to change sph-db itself. the primary source code is currently under source/sc. source/c-precompiled is updated by ``exe/compile-sc``. code files from submodules are copied into source/sc/foreign before compilation from sc to c. depending on circumstances, in the future, the sc dependency could be dropped and the c code could be made primary.
+this section is for when you want to change sph-db itself.

+sph-db is currently written in c via [sc](https://github.com/sph-mn/sph-sc). the primary source code is currently under source/sc. source/c-precompiled is updated by ``exe/compile-sc`` (depends on clang-format which is part of cmake). code files from submodules are copied into source/sc/foreign before compilation from sc to c. depending on circumstances, in the future, the sc dependency could be dropped and the c code could be made primary.
-the general development stages for new sph-db features is design, basic code implementation, tests that use the new features, debugging, memory-leak tests (``exe/valgrind-test``) and documentation

-## setup
-* install the development dependencies listed above
-* clone the sourcecode repository "git clone https://github.com/sph-mn/sph-db.git"
-* clone the submodule repositories. "git submodule init" "git submodule update"

 ## contribution
 * patches can be based on the precompiled c versions